 In this article, we go into detail about everything you need to know regarding the safe and effective treatment of dogs using melatonin supplements.

 Is your pooch experiencing anxiety or sleep problems?
 Or perhaps from Cushing’s disease or alopecia?
 Melatonin could have your pupper on the path to a happier and healthier life very soon!

 First of all, if you’ve never encountered it before you may be wondering – what exactly is melatonin?

 Melatonin is a naturally occurring hormone in the body of both humans and animals.
 It is secreted by the pineal gland, a pea-sized gland which is found just above the middle of the brain.

-Melatonin is essential in the body as it regulates when we need to sleep and when we should be awake.
-In other words: it determines the circadian rhythms of the body.
+Melatonin is essential in the body as it determines the circadian rhythms of the body.
+In other words: it regulates when we need to sleep and when we should be awake.

 Without sufficient melatonin production, humans can develop sleep problems, such as insomnia, which if you’ve suffered from, you know you would not wish on your worst enemy, let alone on your beloved canine pal!

 The effects of melatonin are proven to be a great treatment for sleep problems.
 It is often used as a sleep aid in humans.
 It is a natural and safe supplement that helps to combat sleep problems such as insomnia, or even jet lag, with minimal side effects.

 Melatonin works to regulate your sleep cycle, which makes up our circadian rhythm.
 As it starts to become darker, the brain signals the pineal gland to increase production of melatonin, which in turn causes you to want to sleep.

 The reverse happens as it becomes lighter again, when the body decreases its melatonin hormone production, signaling that it’s time to wake up.